-I am loving one of the recent breakfast trends: acai bowls.
+I still love the breakfast trend of acai bowls.
 You’ve likely seen this Brazilian import gracing your Instagram feed, but if you haven’t eaten one yet, you’re in for a real treat.
 Luckily, you can easily skip buying overpriced acai bowls at cafes and make your own with this acai bowl recipe instead.

-So what are acai bowls?
 Acai is actually a type of berry that’s native to Central and South America, particularly Brazil.
 The antioxidant-rich fruit is packed with nutritional benefits, including fiber and electrolytes.
 In Brazil, acai bowls are sold on the beaches and at juice bars, usually blended with guarana and topped with fruit.
-(1) In Brazil, Amazonian tribes like the Caboclo have been eating acai for hundreds of years, but it’s only recently that the trend has caught up to the west, and we’re lucky it has!
-(2)
+In Brazil, Amazonian tribes like the Caboclo have been eating acai for hundreds of years, but it’s only recently that the trend has caught up to the west, and we’re lucky it has!

 Acai bowls are the ultimate healthy breakfast when you’re craving something a little sweet.
 They’re easy to make, delicious to eat and can be packed with as much goodness as you like.
 One of the reasons acai was slow to reach this part of the world is that the fruit doesn’t last long; Acai berries perish soon after they’re picked, making them nearly impossible to export from Brazil as a whole fruit.